Willi Baumeister: Life

-In 1926 Baumeister married the painter Margarete Oehm (1898–1978) and was offered the opportunity to take part in the International Exhibition of Modern Art in New York, followed by a solo exhibition in Paris the following year, where he also participated in the Große Berliner Kunstausstellung (Great Berlin Art Exhibition) (with his own room), where he met Kasimir Malevich.
+In 1926 Baumeister married the painter Margarete Oehm (1898–1978) and was offered the opportunity to take part in the International Exhibition of Modern Art in New York, followed by a solo exhibition in Paris the following year, where he also participated in the Große Berliner Kunstausstellung (Great Berlin Art Exhibition) with his own room, where he met Kasimir Malevich.

 In 1927 Baumeister accepted a teaching post at the Frankfurt School of Applied Arts, later Städelschule.
 There he taught from 1928 a class in commercial art, typography, and textile printing.
-That very year, his daughter was born.
+In 1928, his daughter was born.
 The following year he turned down a position at the Bauhaus in Dessau.
+His work was part of the art competitions at the 1928 Summer Olympics and the 1932 Summer Olympics.
 A member of the ring neue werbegestalter (Circle of New Commercial Designers) (chairman: Kurt Schwitters) since 1927, Baumeister joined the artist association Cercle et Carré (Circle and Square) in 1930.
 In the same year, he received the Württemberg State Prize for the painting Line Figure.
 After "Cercle et Carré", he also became a member of the artist association "Abstraction-Création" in Paris.

 On 31 March 1933, following the National Socialist rise to power, Baumeister was dismissed from his professorship at the Städel.
 His colleague Professor Albert Windisch and Wilhelm Biering continued his lessons.
 Thereafter Baumeister earned his living mainly from commercial art, he was still however able to travel to Switzerland, Italy, and France.
 In the same year, his daughter Felicitas was born.
 In 1936 he was introduced by the Wuppertaler architect Heinz Rasch, with whom he work during the 1924 Exhibition in Stuttgart, to Dr. Kurt Herberts, the owner of a varnish factory in Wuppertal.
 He began working for the company in 1937, joining other artists ostracized by the National Socialist regime: Franz Krause, Alfred Lörcher, Georg Muche, and Oskar Schlemmer, and the art historian Hans Hildebrandt.
-That year five of his works were shown in the National Socialist exhibition Entartete Kunst (Degenerate art) in Munich.
+That year four of his works were shown in the National Socialist exhibition Entartete Kunst (Degenerate art) in Munich.